 If you're looking to improve your quality of life, buying a second home could be the answer.
 According to Vander Stelt of vacation homes, if you're only going to use the property for leisure, it's worth considering.
 But if you're looking to make money from your investment, you'll need to think carefully about how you plan to use the property.
 Buying a vacation home can be a great long-term investment if you buy at the right time.

 But to capitalize on your investment, you must earn income from renting or selling.
-Are you really buying a vacation property for a better lifestyle, or are you just buying an investment property to make money?
-I hope you can do both.
+Are you really buying a vacation property for a better lifestyle, or are you just buying an investment property?
+Ideally, you can do both.
 Buying a vacation home allows you to diversify your income, accumulate wealth, plan your retirement and, of course, take a vacation at no additional cost to you.
-Everyone has different priorities when it comes to investing in a vacation home, so once you're clear on why you want to buy a vacation home, you can focus your search and match your investment with your priorities.Unless one is planning to become a vacation home owner for no less than 5 years, it is not advisable to buy a vacation home.
+Everyone has different priorities when it comes to investing in a vacation home, so once you're clear on why you want to buy one, you can focus your search and match your investment with your goals.Unless one is planning to become a vacation home owner for no less than 5 years, it is not advisable to buy a vacation home.

 This is because these properties are not liquid assets.
 To resell them, you have to propose an amount significantly lower than their value.
 Whether a vacation home turns out to be a good investment often comes down to how you plan to use the property.Recent figures from the National Association of Realtors show an upward trend in the number of second homes purchased for investment purposes, with rental properties outnumbering holiday homes by a large margin.
 If you can afford a vacation property without needing an investment element, then vacation properties look more digestible.